 More power for less fuel.
 Sounds paradoxical, but it’s really quite simple.
-You just have to possess the nerve to question the norm.
+You just have to have the nerve to question the norm.

 Our expansion manifold turns that principle around.
 The internal geometry is radically different from that of a resonance intake system.
 Key modifications include a longer distributor pipe, with a smaller diameter, and shorter intake pipes.
 As a result, the air is in the expansion phase as it enters the combustion chambers.
 Since expansion always cools, the air/fuel temperature is lower and ignition is significantly improved – thereby increasing performance.